Samuel J. Friedman Theatre: MTC takeover and renaming

 The theater was officially rededicated on October 15, 2003, and the Biltmore reopened on November 6 with The Violet Hour.
 The Biltmore received the New York Landmarks Conservancy's Lucy G. Moses Preservation Award, as well as accolades from the Municipal Art Society of New York and the magazine New York Construction.
 The theater was also added to the National Register of Historic Places in 2004.
 MTC's first season at the Biltmore was marked with difficulties, including a controversy when Terrence McNally's Dedication was swapped out with The Violet Hour as the inaugural production.
 In addition, The Violet Hour and the next production, Drowning Crow, both opened to negative reception.
 By contrast, MTC's second season at the Biltmore (which included Reckless, Brooklyn Boy, and After the Night and the Music) was more successful.
 During each subsequent season, MTC hosted three plays at the Biltmore.

 In June 2008, the Dr. Gerald J. and Dorothy R. Friedman Foundation made a large donation to the MTC, though the amount of the donation was not disclosed.
 Subsequently, MTC announced it would rename the Biltmore in honor of Samuel J. Friedman before the 2008–2009 season commenced.
 The theater was renamed at a dedication ceremony held on September 4, 2008, and MTC officially acquired the Friedman the next month.
 The first production at the renamed theater was To Be or Not to Be.
 MTC continued its tradition of scheduling three plays a season at the Friedman.
-The theater closed on March 12, 2020, due to the COVID-19 pandemic.
-It reopened on September 14, 2021, with previews of Ruben Santiago-Hudson's Lackawanna Blues.
+The theater closed on March 12, 2020, due to the COVID-19 pandemic, reopening on September 14, 2021, with previews of Ruben Santiago-Hudson's Lackawanna Blues.
 The theater was again renovated in 2021.